onflow/flow/roadmap/state-sync-protocol.md

 If an Access node finds that any of the downloaded objects do not have the correct hash, then the Execution node must have put an incorrect CID in their Execution Result and should be slashed.

-> There is a Fisherman's Dilemma here which needs to be addressed.
+> There is a Verifier's Dilemma here which needs to be addressed.
 We will not go into the details of how to solve this here.

 #### Verification Nodes as Verifiers